tavvatejeswararaotavva/EmployeePerformanceManagementSystem/README.md

 # Employee Performance Management System

 ## Description
-This system allows employees to submit their self-reviews, managers to provide reviews, and calculate the final performance score.
+This system allows employees to submit their self-reviews, managers to provide reviews and calculate the final performance score.

 ## Technologies Used
 - Spring Boot